4teamwork/ftw.lawgiver/README.rst

 .. code:: rst

-    State Private:
+    Status Private:
-    - An editor can view this content.
+      An editor can view this content.
-    - An editor can edit this content.
+      An editor can edit this content.
-    - An editor can delete this content.
+      An editor can delete this content.
-    - An editor can add new content.
+      An editor can add new content.
-    - An editor can submit this content for publication.
+      An editor can submit for publication.
-    - An editor-in-chief can view this content.
+      An editor-in-chief can view this content.
-    - An editor-in-chief can edit this content.
+      An editor-in-chief can edit this content.
-    - An editor-in-chief can delete this content.
+      An editor-in-chief can delete this content.
-    - An editor-in-chief can add new content.
+      An editor-in-chief can add new content.
-    - An editor-in-chief can publish this content.
+      An editor-in-chief can publish this content.

-    State Pending:
+    Status Pending:
-    - An editor can view this content.
+      An editor can view this content.
-    - An editor can add new content.
+      An editor can add new content.
-    - An editor can retract this content.
+      An editor can retract this content.
-    - An editor-in-chief can view this content.
+      An editor-in-chief can view this content.
-    - An editor-in-chief can edit this content.
+      An editor-in-chief can edit this content.
-    - An editor-in-chief can delete this content.
+      An editor-in-chief can delete this content.
-    - An editor-in-chief can add new content.
+      An editor-in-chief can add new content.
-    - An editor-in-chief can publish this content.
+      An editor-in-chief can publish this content.
-    - An editor-in-chief can reject this content.
+      An editor-in-chief can reject this content.

-    State Published:
+    Status Published:
-    - An editor can view this content.
+      An editor can view this content.
-    - An editor can add new content.
+      An editor can add new content.
-    - An editor can retract this content.
+      An editor can retract this content.
-    - An editor-in-chief can view this content.
+      An editor-in-chief can view this content.
-    - An editor-in-chief can add new content.
+      An editor-in-chief can add new content.
-    - An editor-in-chief can reject this content.
+      An editor-in-chief can retract this content.
-    - Anyone can view this content.
+      Anyone can view this content.

 Registering a workflow specification